 - This paper works really well with wet folding.

-- Tant paper does tear really easily though so be careful when you’re folding.
+- Tant paper does tear easily, though, so be careful when you’re folding.

-- Tant only comes in solid colours.
-If you want patterns you'll have to get a different type of paper.
+- Tant only comes in solid colors.
+If you want patterns, you’ll have to get a different type of paper.

-Tant paper is easy to use and comes in a wide variety of colours and sizes so you can fold pretty much anything you want no matter how complex.
+Tant paper is easy to use and comes in a wide variety of colors and sizes, so you can fold pretty much anything you want, no matter how complex.

-We recommend you check out this package of 100 sheets with 100 different colours.
+We recommend you check out this package of 100 sheets with 100 different colors.
 It’ll give you a beautiful rainbow of options for your origami projects.

-Kraft is a type of paper that comes from Germany where it’s usually used as gift wrapping paper.
-The word “Kraft” means “strength” in German and the name comes from the kraft press of turning wood into wood-pulp made up of almost pure cellulose fibres.
+Kraft is a type of paper that comes from Germany, where it’s usually used as gift-wrapping paper.
+The word “Kraft” means “strength” in German, and the name comes from the kraft press of turning wood into a wood pulp made up of almost pure cellulose fibers.
 Kraft paper is usually brown with a rough texture.
-Sometimes though it’s brown on one side and coloured or patterned on the other.
-It’s quite thin around 30 gsm and very strong.
+Sometimes, though it’s brown on one side and colored or patterned on the other, it’s quite thin, around 30 GSM, and very strong.

 - Kraft paper is perfect for practicing or testing out designs.